- What is infant sign language?

 - See what interests your baby and follow their lead.
 For example, if your baby loves animals, introduce animal signs .

 - You can add signs related to a single theme.
 For example, if the theme is a dog, tadd signs for “leash,” “kennel,” “dog food,” and “dog bone.”

 6. Keep it interactive:

 Teach the signs as if you are talking to the baby.
 Keep asking them questions.
-They may not respond to you but will acknowledge your question with a smile or a twinkle in their eye.
+They may not respond to you with words, but will acknowledge your question with a smile or a twinkle in their eye.
 Also, sign when you bath, diaper or feed them.